Things to Get

 - Backpack (55 - 65 L) with sturdy straps and supporting frame.Quechua Forclaz 60 is a good choice.

-- Daypack (20-25 L) -- optional.
-Useful for summit/pass day.
-Also required if you want to offload your backpack on the trek.
+- Daypack (20-25 L) .Only required if you want to offload your backpack on the trek.

 - Trekking shoes – no sports shoes.
 You need traction on snow and sport shoes with their PVC soles are hardly the choice.
 Ensure the shoes are well broken in before the trek.
 Forclaz 500, Forclaz 100 and Woodland are good choices.
 A guide on how to choose a trekking shoe is here

 Note: You can buy Decathalon products from http://www.decathlon.in/

 - Ladies with smaller feet size find it a problem to get a shoe.
 Forclaz 100 has special trekking shoes for women.

 - 3 track pants or 3 cotton pants with lots of pockets (at least one should be synthetic quick-dry kind).
 Track pants are light and we highly endorse them.
 Plus when things get cold you can wear one over the other.

 - 3 cotton tees with collar.
 No bright colours like reds and fluorescents.
 Stick with lighter tones.

-- Two full sleeve sweater.
-A fleece jacket would be an alternative.
+- Two full sleeve sweaters or fleece jackets.

 - A full sleeve thick jacket.
 (Down jackets are not required)